 Theme Selection & Customisation

-- Change the theme colours
+- Change font type and theme colours

 Wix has a selection of over 80 themes to choose from for building an online store with the platform but it is not clear if any of their other themes support the Wix Stores app?